-TAKEN FROM MODEL STANDING ORDERS 2018 (ENGLAND) - UPDATED APRIL 2022 National Association of Local Councils © NALC 2018.
-All rights are reserved.
+TAKEN FROM MODEL STANDING ORDERS 2018 (ENGLAND) - UPDATED APRIL 2022 National Association of Local Councils

 - The decision of the Proper Officer as to whether or not to include the motion on the agenda shall be final. - g Motions received shall be recorded and numbered in the order that they are received. - h Motions rejected shall be recorded with an explanation by the Proper Officer of the reason for rejection.